vukrosic/analysis-of-optimizers/experiments/exp7_hybrid_deltanet_ablation/README.md

 # Experiment 7: Hybrid DeltaNet Architecture Ablation (H100)

-Comprehensive ablation study testing 13 architectures (0-100% attention) to find the optimal DeltaNet/Attention hybrid ratio for language modeling.
+Ablation study testing 13 architectures (0-100% attention) to find the optimal DeltaNet/Attention hybrid ratio for language modeling.

+Experiments are not exhaustive, but there is a strong base to continue experimentation.

 ---